matthewcn56/fc-fams-sheet-processing/README.md

 Processing Sheet for Fams!

 Here's a template Sheet that you can use, with built in processing.
-Simply duplicate the template to as many as you need, and to run the script, go to extensions, App Script, and press run.
+Simply duplicate the template fam tab to as many fams as you have.
+Copy and paste the code in the COPY tab into Extensions App Script, then delete that tab.
+Then just press run when you want to run the analyzer script!

 [Template Sheet!](https://docs.google.com/spreadsheets/d/1X3orOo80gArSYGe9bnIVd9u70BE3sEyP1hEV-j3QBq4/edit?usp=sharing)